 40 Night Camping Activities & Things to Do

-Some of the best memories are made eating s’mores around the campfire, telling ghost stories.
+Some of the best memories are made eating s’mores with family around the campfire, telling ghost stories.
 You can enjoy a whole range of fun activities while night camping.

 Here are 35 of the best night activities for camping to inspire you:

 - Sing campfire songs

 - Play Flashlight Tag